HomeCredit CardsCard-based Tokenization – 6 Steps to Tokenise Card and Stay Safe with...

 #3 Secure Your Card

-Select option “Secure your card as per RBI guideline” or “tokenize your card as per RBI Guideline”
+Select option “Secure your card as per RBI guideline” or “Tokenize your card as per RBI Guideline”

 #4 Give Consent to Create Token

-Enter OTP sent to your mobile phone number or email by your bank and complete the transaction.
+Enter the OTP sent to your mobile phone number or email by your bank and complete the transaction.

 #5 Generate Token